gikabyte27/SnakeLogger/README.md

 # SnakeLogger
-A (not so simple) simple keylogger malware
+A (not so) simple keylogger malware
 > George Tudor | 27/07/2024

 ---